knpuniversity/rest/knpu/post.rst

 If you stop and think about it, this is how the web works.
-When we submit a form to create a programmer, the server returns a redirect that takes us to view that one programmer.
+When we submit a form to create a programmer, the server returns a redirect that takes us to the page to view it.
 In an API, the status code is 201 instead of 301 or 302, but the server is trying to help show us the way in both cases.

 Try the final product out in our test script: